(Last updated October 2023)

 The internship is open to applicants who:

-- Have completed a 100 hour child life practicum under the supervision of a Certified Child Life Specialist
+• Have completed a 100 hour child life practicum OR 100 hours in a child life assistant role under the supervision of a Certified Child Life Specialist

 Application Process

-- Complete the ACLP's Common Internship Readiness Application (available on the ACLP website)
+• Complete the ACLP's Common Internship Readiness Application (available on the ACLP website).
+The application must include transcripts for ALL institutions, including any transfer credits.

-- Email the downloaded application to ichchildlife@inova.org by the application deadline.
+• Email the downloaded application to ichchildlife@inova.org during the application acceptance timeframe.
+Please see the table below for specific dates.
 The email subject line should state the applicant’s name, the internship session (fall, summer), and the year.

 Questions about the internship should be directed to Emily Freeborn at emily.freeborn@inova.org or Stephanie Harris at stephanie.harris@inova.org.